 Inducing vomiting in a dog that has eaten wood is generally not recommended due to the risk of further complications, such as the wood splintering and causing internal damage during regurgitation.

-Instead, I would advise closely monitoring your pet for signs of distress, such as continued vomiting, loss of appetite, lethargy, or changes in stool (such as blood or unusual color).
+Instead, it’s best to monitor your dog closely for signs of distress, such as vomiting, lethargy, loss of appetite, or changes in stool.

 Can Dog Poop Out Wood?